 What you need to provide

 At this point, we have identified what benefits Marketing can provide to your firm.
 But what do they need to be able to deliver these results?
 The answer is straightforward.
 They need four basic things:

 - Talented people.
 Your marketing team must include people with the right skill sets and experience.
 If you don’t have these talents in-house, you may need to outsource parts of the process or do some hiring.
 We’ll discuss these options when we cover how to structure your marketing department, below.
 A word of caution here: marketing professional services is its own specialty.
 Don’t expect someone with general marketing expertise to understand the unique rules and dynamics of the professional services marketplace.

 - Adequate resources.
 Your team must have sufficient resources to do the job right.
 Underfund the effort and you will not get the results you deserve.
 The requirements are not excessive.
 Our research shows that high-growth firms spend no more than average on marketing — and yet they are still able to deliver outstanding results.
 But don’t expect superior results with stingy resources.

-- A seat at the decision-maker’s table.
+- A seat at the decision-makers’ table.
 The kiss of death is investing in your marketing then ignoring your team’s advice.
-It happens more often than you would think, especially in flat organizations, such as partnerships, where decision making is diffused over many people.
+It happens more often than you would think, especially in flat organizations, such as partnerships, where decision-making is diffused among many people.
 If your decisions are broadly consensus-based, you may be better off delegating marketing decisions to a single partner or a small committee.

 - Patience and cooperation.
 Once the previous three considerations are in place, you will see impressive progress.
 But there is a catch.
 Just like any other functional area of your organization, Marketing needs cooperation and a bit of patience from the firm.
 Support your marketing team’s efforts over time and you will reap the rewards.